dmrickey/fvtt-ckl-roll-bonuses/README.md

 <details>
   <summary>How to configure Gunslinginer Gun Training (click to expand)</summary>

-  - To the configure the feature add the boolean flags `target_weapon-type`, and `bonus_damage`.
+  - To configure the feature add the boolean flags `target_weapon-type`, and `bonus_damage`.
 Unlike fighter weapon training, because the bonus is the same, you can use a single feature for this.
   - Damage formula is `@abilities.dex.mod`
   - For your Weapon Type simply hit the edit button and select your type -- you will have to have an Attack/Weapon on your actor with the appropriate `Equipment Base Types` filled out (this is new in PF1 v9).
 You can select multiple types for when you level up.